Tyro and Square are competing payment platforms with similar offerings.

 With Tyro’s older EFTPOS terminals, many users reported technical problems with little support.

 Square’s support staff can be contacted via phone or email during the regular business hours of 9 AM – 5 PM, Monday to Friday.
-Unfortunately for customers, there is no weekend or evening support, meaning you’re all on your own if something goes awry during the busy weekend rush.
+Unfortunately, there is no weekend or evening support, meaning you’re all on your own if something goes awry during the busy weekend rush.

 Like Tyro, Square has an online Help Centre with frequently asked questions.
-And as a large international company, customers have access to a worldwide network of people using the same technology all across the globe, so finding the right answers to help you out is a little simpler than with Tyro.
+And as a large international company, customers have access to a global network of people using the same technology, so finding the right answers is a little simpler than with Tyro.

 Our verdict on Tyro or Square: lots to like

-Tyro is a great choice for brick and mortar stores who much prefer an Australian company to an American fintech brand.
+Tyro is certainly a viable choice for brick and mortar stores who much prefer an Australian company to an American fintech brand.
 With its latest EFTPOS terminals and banking features, it acts as a solid step in the right direction towards more modern payment options.

 Unfortunately, with no real POS apps or website builders to speak of, there are definitely much better choices if you are running an online business.

 Square offers incredible value for money when it comes to its hardware, apps and online checkout services.
-With no lock-in contracts or ongoing fees, it is a no-brainer for any budget-conscious retailer looking to add a dynamic touch to their POS processes.
+With no lock-in contracts or ongoing fees, it’s a no-brainer for any budget-conscious retailer looking to add a dynamic touch to their POS processes.

 With simple invoicing and payment link options, Square has really left its mark in the online payments landscape and has now stepped it up even further with its ever-growing line-up of card terminals and registers.

-And if for any reason any of that goes wrong, the support offered by Square in Australia is generally satisfactory, certainly with their extensive help section.
+If for any reason any of that goes wrong, the support offered by Square in Australia is generally satisfactory, certainly with the extensive help section.
 Support might not be offered during non-business hours, but when they help, they actually help.

 With simple invoicing and payment link options, Square has really left its mark in the online payments landscape and has now stepped it up even further with its ever-growing line-up of card terminals and registers.

-At the end of the day, if your business is looking for an all-inclusive POS system that is following advancing technological trends fast, and all with no contracts or lots of free extras included, then it’s hard to beat Square.
+At the end of the day, if your business is looking for an all-inclusive POS system that is following advancing technological trends fast, and all with no contracts or lots of free extras, then it’s hard to beat Square.

 If you need your cash settled quickly, Square is also superior with its instant settlement option (for a fee).
 However, Tyro’s same-day transfers in their dedicated bank account may appeal to those who can’t pay extra for faster payouts.